singhsatyampratap/hypopy/README.md

 * open the source folder
 * Run setup.py to build Hypoinverse or
 * Run following command in the Terminal: **make -f makefile**
+* **Note** : make sure you have f77 compiler to build the hypoinverse file.
+If you have g77 or any other version, Open make file and find and replace f77 with your version.

 #### Tutorial